AKSW/QuitStore/README.md

 ### Git configuration

 Configure your name and email for Git.
 This information will be stored in each commit you are creating with Git and the QuitStore on your system.
-It is relevant so people know which contribution is comming from whome.
-Execute the following command if you havn't done that before.
+It is relevant so people know which contribution is coming from whom.
+Execute the following command if you haven't done that before.

     $ git config --global user.name="Your Name"
     $ git config --global user.email=you@e-mail-provider.org